klepas/fuckyouimaplatypus-site/index.md

 Location
 : Bents Basin Campground (1 hour west of Sydney CBD)
 : 525 Wolstenholme Ave, Greendale NSW 2745
-: Party bus services will be available to and from the venue on Saturday for non-campers
+: Party bus services will be available to and from the venue on Saturday only for non-campers (book your seat on EventBrite)

 ### Workshops
 Android Apps Penetration Testing (2.5hr)